Important DFARS Terms You Need to Know

 Adequate Security: This term is defined as providing reasonable protections for all covered defense information on all covered contractor information systems that support the performance of work under the contract.
 This means that contractors must provide safeguards according to the defined security control standards outlined in Clause 252.204-7012, which are controls from NIST SP 800-171, Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations.
 In order to be compliant, contractors must implement the controls, or identify alternative but equally effective security measures.

 Rapid(ly) Report(ing): This is defined as reporting a cyber incident within 72 hours of discovery.
 All reporting must be to the DIBNet and requires a medium assurance certificate.

 Whether your organization is navigating the DFARS compliance requirement for the first time, or you are updating your security controls to be compliant, CyberSheath can help you sort out the confusing landscape of DFARS Clause 252.204-7012.
-Don’t wait to begin your path to compliance.
-Click below to get started today.
+Don’t wait to begin your path to compliance, contact us today.